phoenixframework/phoenix/C_routing.md

 end
 ```

-The body of this function is where the index function of the PageController is called.
+Clearly, the body of this function is where the index function of the PageController is called.

 As we add more routes, more clauses of the match function will be added to our router module.
 These will behave like any other multi-clause function in Elixir.
 They will be tried in order from the top, and the first clause to match will be executed.
 After a match is found, the search will stop and no other clauses will by tried.